 - Attended Keegan Smith’s Functional Movement Seminar (January 2020)

-- Worked with dozens and dozens of people one on one and online and attained results spanning body transformation, injury rehab, posture enhancement, strength and muscle gain and most recently coached numerous people in the realm of Calisthenics/bodyweight & Gymnastics strength training.
-With many clients achieving muscle ups, back levers and getting far stronger across the board.
+- Worked with hundreds of people one on one & online, with results spanning body transformation, injury rehab, posture enhancement, strength/muscle gain & most recently coached numerous people in the realm of Calisthenics/Bodyweight & Gymnastics strength training – with many clients achieving muscle ups, back levers and getting far stronger across the board.

 - Building upon that, I’ve co-delivered two Calisthenics & Bodyweight Strength Training Workshops at GAIN Fitness (Norwich, UK) alongside Ollie Brown of Redevelop Movement – one in November 2018 & another in January 2019.